linas/i370-linux-2.2.1/README.md

   system is barely usable, until a network driver is available.
   Or until someone very clever figures out how to layer a tty device onto a 3215/3270 or something weird like that.
 Beats me.
-* The solutino to this, on Hercules, is to implement CTCA (Device 3088) Channel To Channel Adapter.
+* The solution to this, on Hercules, is to implement CTCA (Device 3088) Channel To Channel Adapter.
 Hercules can then route this to an actual tcp/ip network, via the tun/tap device.
 See the Hercules documentation.
 * Implement `csum_partial_copy()` in `archi370/lib/csum_partial_copy.c`
-  This does a combined checksuming while also copying between real and virtual memory.
+  This does a combined checksumming while also copying between real and virtual memory.
 All the other arches do this in assembly.
   This is needed for ipv4 packet checksumming.
+* This solves the root filesystem issue: the root file system can live on an NBD network block device.

 Signals TODO, see `arch/i370/kernel/signal.c`:
 * A handful of signal handling system calls are not implemented.